TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Login/Index.rst

 #.
 Enter your email address

-   Use the exact email address you used during registration.
+   Use the same email address that you provided during registration.

    .. figure:: /Images/ManualScreenshots/Login/ForgotPasswordEmail.png
       :alt: Click on "Forgot your password?"